Nature & Landscape Photography Cameras – The Complete Guide (Updated)

-Nature photography is a broad category that can range from landscapes to seascapes, or from wildlife to flowers and bugs.
-With such a broad range of subjects, the required camera equipment is equally broad.
-Your exact setup will depend on your style of photography, as well as the type of nature photography you intend to pursue.
+Outdoor & Nature photography is a broad category that can range from landscapes & seascapes to wildlife, or even flowers and bugs and other flora or fauna.
+With such a diverse range of subjects, the required camera equipment is equally broad.
+What is the best camera or lens for nature photography?
+Indeed, it depends on what your favorite type of subject is!

 Consideration: Full Frame VS Crop-Sensor